Curtly Ambrose (above) changed into a whole new demon after Dean Jones asked him to take off his wristband © Getty Images

 The Australian noose tightened once the spinners came on: both Greg Matthews and Allan Border bowled well, reducing the scoring-rate.
 Carl Hooper and Gus Logie then counterattacked, taking the score past 200 before Steve Waugh broke through, clean bowling Hooper.

 As wickets kept falling, Logie kept on improvising and adding valuable runs.
-When Logie was bowled by Steve Waugh in the last ball of the innings West Indies had managed to amass 239 for eight.
+When Logie was bowled by Steve Waugh in the last ball of the innings West Indies had managed to amass 239 for 8.

 Tickling the sleeping dragon